-Disclaimer: Whilst every effort has been made in building the interest rate calculator tool, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the calculator tools and information derived from the web site.
-This tool is here purely as a service to you, please use it at your own risk.
+Disclaimer: Whilst every effort has been made in building our calculator tools, we are not to be held liable for any damages or monetary losses arising out of or in connection with their use.
+Full disclaimer.

-What is nominal interest rate?
+What is the nominal interest rate?

 Nominal interest rate is the interest rate figure before an adjustment for inflation is taken into account.
 The formula for nominal interest rate is:

-r = effective annual rate.
+r = effective interest rate

 n = number of compounding periods

 Note: The interest rate calculator is provided for information purposes only.
 Please speak to an independent financial advisor for any kind of advice on loans.Calculator by Alastair Hazell